Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information: Supplementary Text

 Finite generation also implies other desirable properties.
 It is clear that there are only \emph{finitely many} entanglement polytopes, since by \autoref{main cor} any entanglement polytopes is the convex hull of some subset of the finite set of points

 Moreover, as similarly observed in \cite{brion87}, the set of quantum states for which all generators are non-zero,

 is a finite intersection of Zariski-open sets, hence itself Zariski-open.
-It follows that the entanglement polytope of a generic quantum state is always \emph{maximal}, i.e., equal to the convex hull of the finite set of all the points in $\mathcal P$.
+It follows that the entanglement polytope of a generic quantum state is maximal, i.e., equal to the convex hull of the finite set $\mathcal P$.

 Let us briefly digress to discuss this generic entanglement polytope, which we shall denote by $\Delta$.
 Clearly,